liaoxiong3x/DeepCreamPy/README.md

 No GPU required!
 Tested on Ubuntu 16.04 and Windows.
 (Tensorflow on Windows is compatible with Python 3 and not Python 2.)

-Tensorflow, Pillow, and h5py can all be installed by running in the command line
+Tensorflow, Keras, Pillow, and h5py can all be installed by running in the command line

 ```
 $ pip install -r requirements.txt
 ```

 # Limitations
 The decensorship is intended to work on color hentai images that have minor to moderate censorship of the penis or vagina.
+If a vagina or penis is completely censored out, decensoring will be ineffective.

 It does NOT work with:
-- Black and white images
+- Black and white/Monochrome image
-- Monochrome images
 - Hentai containing screentones (e.g. printed hentai)
 - Real life porn
 - Censorship of nipples
 - Censorship of anus
 - Animated gifs/videos

-In particular, if a vagina or penis is completely censored out, decensoring will be ineffective.

 # Usage
 ## I. Decensoring bar censors